NVIDIA/TensorRT-Incubator/examples/nanogpt/README.md

     <!--
     ```
     (?s).*?
     Do people really like using ONNX\?

-You're actually using OX\?
-You're actually
+    And then I'm not even though I
     ```
      -->
     <!-- Tripy: EXPECTED_STDOUT End -->